ug1y/blockchain_papers/README.md

 ## Overview
 ['08] [Bitcoin: A Peer-to-Peer Electronic Cash System](Overview/2008_Bitcoin_A_Peer-to-Peer_Electronic_Cash_System.pdf).
 Nakamoto S.
->Note: The first paper that introduced the concept of blockchain.
-This paper presented a complete system by mainly defining transactions with multi-input and multi-output, chain structure of blocks containing transactions and proof of work for the majority decision.
+>Note: This is the first paper that introduces the concept of blockchain.
+It presentes a complete system by mainly defining transactions with multi-input and multi-output, chain structure of blocks containing transactions and proof of work for the majority decision.
 Besides, the incentive mechanism implies that the one who creates a new block gains reward.

 [S&P '15] [SoK: Research Perspectives and Challenges for Bitcoin and Cryptocurrencies](Overview/2015_SoK_Research_perspectives_and_challenges_for_bitcoin_and_cryptocurrencies.pdf).
 Bonneau J, Miller A, Clark J, Narayanan A, Kroll JA, Felten EW.
 >Note: This paper provided the first systematic exposition Bitcoin and the many related cryptocurrencies.
 The authors identified three key components of Bitcoin’s design, which is Transaction & Scripts, Consensus & Mining, and Peer-to-Peer Network.
 The analysis of Bitcoin’s properties and future stability stands in theory position to get some insight.
 This paper is good for readers to grasp the core of Bitcoin.